 I ended up loving my new camera so much.
 I bought a second one from the consultative salesperson 3 months later.

 While consultative selling is a valuable methodology that many sales professionals should adopt, there’s also a need to take it one step further.

-With this in mind many organisations are choosing to adopt more of a ‘challenger sales’ methodology.
-A methodology that not only asks lots of questions, but also positions the sales professional as a valuable asset, one that the prospect can’t ‘live’ without and one that can push for the sale without being aggressive.
+With this in mind, many organisations are choosing to adopt more of a ‘challenger sales’ methodology.
+A methodology that asks lots of questions and positions the sales professional as a valuable asset, one that the prospect can’t ‘live’ without and one that can push for the sale without being aggressive.

 This is a more advanced approach, so should only be applied by seasoned sales professionals.

 Final Word: Master Consultative Selling; Convert More Leads